 - Designed and taught all levels of Portuguese language and culture courses

-- Served as advisor and member of University Writing Program Diversity Committee, building in methods for supporting and effectively teaching writing to international and multilingual students
+- Served as advisor and member of University Writing Program Diversity Committee

 - Received College of Humanities and Fine Arts Award for Teaching and Research